-No shows really put a kink in our schedules and are not great for our bottom line.
-Here are 6 no-show solutions for your eyelash extension salon or spa.
+No shows really put a kink in your schedules and are not great for your bottom line.
+Here are 9 no-show solutions for your eyelash extension salon or spa.

-4. Send various forms of the reminder.
 Send an email and a text, or a text and a call.
-Some clients respond better to one form of communication over another.
+Some clients respond better to one form of communication than another.
 This way, you cover your bases.

-6. If a client no-shows more than 3 times, require that they pay in full before their appointment moving forward or drop them as a client.
-Time is money!
+7. If a client no-shows more than 3 times, require that they pay in full before their appointment moving forward or drop them as a client.

 If you have any other ideas, leave a comment below!